Nieuwpoort, Belgium: History

 During the Battle of the Yser, part of the First Battle of Ypres in World War I, Hendrik Geeraert opened the sluice gates on the mouth of the river Yser twice to flood the lower lying land, thus halting the German advance.
 Two World War I monuments (next to each other), the Nieuport Memorial and King Albert I Memorial, are in close proximity of the Ganzepoot.

 Towns

-The old city centre of Nieuwpoort is located about three kilometers from the coast.
+The old city centre of Nieuwpoort is located about 3 km from the coast.
 Close to the sea, a new tourist centre has developed.
 Both parts form one contiguous built up area, connected by buildings along the Albert I Laan street and the fishing port.

-Besides Nieuwpoort proper, two small villages in the Flemish polders are part of the municipality, Sint-Joris and Ramskapelle.
+Besides Nieuwpoort proper, two small villages in the Flemish polders are part of the municipality: Sint-Joris; and Ramskapelle.